By Stephenie Livingston/University of Florida News

 Her research pinpoints big, difficult problems that are ingrained in our society.
 She sees kids die in her community from tiny, metal pieces propelled by deadly tools.
 She’s fought an uneasy battle from the operating room to repair the constant stream of damage they cause.
 She’s closed tissues shredded by their force on bodies as young as 2 years old.

-So, she’s not here for easy.
+She’s not here for easy.
 She’s here for solutions.